 If you’d like more information please feel free to call us at 906-225-1344 or email us at email@example.com

 For the most up to date information online, please visit our facebook page: facebook.com/mqthope

-Our traditional worship service is offered every Sunday at 9 AM.
+We offer two traditional worship services every Sunday at 9:00 AM: one at our First campus (111 E. Ridge St.) and one at our Skandia campus (189 Krieger Dr. Skandia).
 We follow the liturgy of the church, sing traditional hymns accompanied by the organ, and are lead in singing by our Sanctuary Choir.
 Come and worship together with us!

-There is a new day in worship at First United Methodist Church that begins at 11:15 AM, and we hope it might include you!
+There is a new day in worship at Marquette Hope’s, Connection Center (927 W. Fair Ave) that begins at 11:30 AM, and we hope it might include you!

 What is our New Day service like?
 We offer a more contemporary style which is popular all across the country.
 Praising God is the dominant theme.
 Music is provided by “Hearts on Fire”, our worship band.